anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 # In Indigo

-## 12) Edit the previously created Voice Monkey device
+## 12) Edit your previously created Voice Monkey device

 Add the values of the presets in the Prest ID Yes and Preset ID No fields